gkampitakis/go-snaps/README.md

 ### Sort Snapshots

-By default `go-snaps` is appending new snaps to the file and in case of parallel tests the order is random.
-If you want snaps to be sorted in deterministic order you need to use `TestMain` per package
+By default `go-snaps` appends new snaps to the snapshot file and in case of parallel tests the order is random.
+If you want snaps to be sorted in deterministic order you need to use `TestMain` per package:

 ```go
 func TestMain(t *testing.M) {